vrienstudios/anime-dl/JS/README.md

 ```
 This will give you all the commands currently available.

-This is the JS version and can be used on linux (probably, not tested yet) and windows.
+This is the JS version and can be used on linux and windows.

 # Examples